Smart Farming, the digital transformation of the agricultural world with connected objects

 What is Agriculture 4.0?

-”Smart agriculture” or “smart farming”.
-Different terms but one main idea: smart farming and environmental preservation using digital solutions.
+“Smart agriculture” or “smart farming”.
+Different terms, but one main idea: intelligent operation and environmental protection with the help of digital solutions.

 To understand the idea of a 4.0 agriculture, let’s take the idea of industry 4.0 which corresponds to the changes and mutations linked to the integration of digital tools in the industrial world.
-The innovation (sensors, big data, drones, connectivity, networks…) of digital agriculture has enabled machines to collect, store and analyze data related to their performance and to make the most of it, and farmers to better manage their fields.
-Combined with other machines or external data, they become unparalleled sources of precision that facilitate decision making.
-Agriculture 4.0 also refers to 21st century innovations.
+Innovation (sensors, big data, drones, connectivity, networks…) indigital agriculture has enabled machines to harvest, store and analyze data linked to their performance and make the most of it, and farmers to better manage their fields.
+Combined with other machines or external data, they become an unparalleled source of accuracy that facilitates decision making.
+Agriculture 4.0 also refers to the innovations of the 21st century.

 With the help of sensors and agricultural drones associated with data management platforms, the information gathered can be used to provide each farmer with precise information in real time and at a distance.
-The analysis and centralization of data allow farmers to learn more about their needs and help them adapt and develop each action for better productivity and optimized costs: this is the agriculture of the future.
+Data analysis and centralization enable farmers to learn more and more about their needs, and help them to adapt and develop each action for greater productivity and optimized costs: this is theagriculture of the future.

 How does Smart Agriculture work?